 As part of the Stronger Together initiative, the Office of Community Engagement is hosting book discussions this summer based on Ibram X. Kendi’s book How to Be an Antiracist.
 These small groups discussions are now closed for summer 2020.
 New groups will open up in fall 2020.

 For those who are reading along, here are some reflections questions from Chapters 1-9 to guide us in critical self-reflection as we do the important work of becoming antiracist.
-Part 2 will have questions for Chapters 10-18, and will be available in August.
+Part 2, with questions for Chapters 10-18, is also now available.

 The book’s central message is that the opposite of “racist” isn’t “not racist.”
 The true opposite of “racist” is antiracist.
 “The good news,” Kendi writes, “is that racist and antiracist are not fixed identities.
 We can be racist one minute and an antiracist the next.”
 What does it mean to have to constantly reaffirm your identity as an antiracist?
 Is there any benefit to the fact that you can’t just decide you are “not racist” or an antiracist and be done with it?